r0bert-t/elevenlabs-integration/hosted-mcp/README.md

 2. Navigate to the **Instant Voice Cloning** page in **Voices**
 2. Upload your samples or record audio

+**Professional Voice Cloning**
->To use Professional Voice Cloning service you must be subscribed to the Creator plan or higher.
+To use Professional Voice Cloning service you must be subscribed to the Creator plan or higher.

+For differences between Instant Voice Cloning and Professional Voice Cloning you can check this [article](https://help.elevenlabs.io/hc/en-us/articles/13313681788305-What-is-the-difference-between-Instant-Voice-Cloning-and-Professional-Voice-Cloning)

 ### 3. Approve the tool call